The 20 Best Amyotonia Congenita Doctors Near Me in Texas, US

 English

-Thomas Salmon is a Neurologist in Irving, Texas.
+Thomas Salmon is a Neurologist practicing medicine in Irving, Texas.
 Dr. Salmon is rated as an Advanced provider by MediFind in the treatment of Amyotonia Congenita.
-His top areas of expertise are Infantile Axonal Neuropathy, Congenital Insensitivity to Pain with Anhidrosis, Hereditary Sensory and Autonomic Neuropathy Type 2, and Conversion Disorder.
-Dr. Salmon is currently accepting new patients.
+He is also highly rated in 16 other conditions, according to our data.
+His clinical expertise encompasses Hereditary Sensory and Autonomic Neuropathy Type 2, Infantile Axonal Neuropathy, Congenital Insensitivity to Pain with Anhidrosis, and Conversion Disorder.

 Advanced in Amyotonia Congenita